 Appearance

 Most adults think the best-looking aligners are the least visible ones.
 You might expect all clear aligners to look the same, but there are quite a few slight variations between providers.
-Overall, Clarity Aligners are quite discreet.
+Overall, we think Clarity Aligners are quite discreet.

 Patient Experience